CS-DS-125/125book/source/04-Functions/BuiltInFunctions.rst

 This example uses a function named ``log10()`` inside the ``math`` module to compute the logarithm base 10 of a signal-to-noise ratio.
 The math module also provides a function called ``log()`` that computes logarithms base :math:`e`.
-(If none of that is familiar to you, don't worry!
+(If none of this is familiar to you, don't worry!
 It's just an example of some mathematical functions that are commonly used in certain types of calculations.)